chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 Read a note by saying "read a note" or "read note" or "read a note now" or "read note now".
 Delete a note by saying "delete a note" or "delete note" or "delete a note now" or "delete note now".
 Show all notes by saying "show all notes" or "show all notes now" or "show all notes now".
-Send whatsapp message by saying "send whatsapp message to (your number)" or "send message". tell location of a place by saying "where is (the name of the place)" or "where is (the name of the place) now" or "where is (the name of the place) now" etc. Example "where is ghaziabad" will tell you the location of ghaziabad by open the location of ghaziabad in google maps.
+Send WhatsApp message by saying "send WhatsApp message to (your number)" or "send message".
+Tell location of a place by saying "where is (the name of the place)" or "where is (the name of the place) now" or "where is (the name of the place) now" etc. Example "where is Ghaziabad" will tell you the location of Ghaziabad by open the location of Ghaziabad in Google Maps.

 Search many websites example are there following :-
-    Search in Wikipedia just say "search (the thing) in Wikipedia".
+    Search on Wikipedia just say "search (the thing) in Wikipedia".
-    Search in YouTube just say "search (the thing) in YouTube". search in facebook just say "search (the thing) in facebook". search in twitter just say "search (the thing) in twitter". search in instagram just say "search (the thing) in instagram". search in linkedin just say "search (the thing) in linkedin". search in github just say "search (the thing) in github". search in stackoverflow just say "search (the thing) in stackoverflow". search in quora just say "search (the thing) in quora".
+    Search on YouTube just say "search (the thing) in YouTube".
+    Search on Facebook just say "search (the thing) in Facebook".
+    Search on Twitter just say "search (the thing) on Twitter".
+    Search on Instagram just say "search (the thing) in Instagram".
+    Search on LinkedIn just say "search (the thing) in LinkedIn". search in github just say "search (the thing) in github". search in stackoverflow just say "search (the thing) in stackoverflow". search in quora just say "search (the thing) in quora".